xlladdins/xll/docs/Excel4MacrosA-D.md

 | 12          | Microsoft            |
 | 13          | Full Screen          |

-Position    specifies the position of the button within the toolbar.
+Position&nbsp;&nbsp;&nbsp;&nbsp;specifies the position of the button within the toolbar.
 Position starts with 1 at the left side (if horizontal) or at the top (if vertical).

-Tool\_ref    is either a number specifying a built-in button or a reference to an area on the macro sheet that defines a custom button or set of buttons (or an array containing this information).
+Tool\_ref&nbsp;&nbsp;&nbsp;&nbsp;is either a number specifying a built-in button or a reference to an area on the macro sheet that defines a custom button or set of buttons (or an array containing this information).

 For customized buttons, the following example shows the components of a button reference area on a macro sheet and defines custom tools.
 The